-- 79 The level of support and the regulatory-related capacity building and technical assistance programmes will be tailored to address the various jurisdictional adoption approaches, the comprehensiveness of the adoption choices and the timelines towards adoption or other use of ISSB Standards. - 80 The materials of the Regulatory Implementation Programme will be prepared to suit the perspectives of regulators and other relevant authorities that have the mandate, competence and statutory powers to determine the disclosure requirements and the applicable framework for publicly accountable entities providing general purpose financial reports.
+- 79 The regulatory-related capacity building and technical assistance programmes will be designed to address the various jurisdictional adoption approaches, the comprehensiveness of the adoption choices and the time lines towards adoption or other use of ISSB Standards. - 80 The materials of the Programme will be prepared to suit the perspectives of regulators and other relevant authorities that have the mandate, competence and statutory powers to determine the disclosure requirements and the applicable framework for publicly accountable entities providing general purpose financial reports.
 In most instances, competence rests with capital market authorities and securities regulators.
-These materials will also take into account the views of other complementary adopting authorities, such as prudential and financial stability authorities, and will facilitate the consideration, adoption and implementation of ISSB Standards-for example, assisting regulators and other relevant authorities, clearly and effectively on-boarding entities, and effectively phasing in supervision.
-Consideration will also be given to the introduction of assurance and related supervision.
+The materials will also take into account the views of other complementary adopting authorities, such as prudential and financial stability authorities.
+The materials will facilitate the consideration, adoption and implementation of ISSB Standards-for example, assisting regulators and other relevant authorities, clearly and effectively on-boarding entities and effectively phasing in supervision.
+Consideration will also be given to the introduction of assurance and related supervision. - 81 The IFRS Foundation has published a Regulatory Implementation Programme Outline, which provides an overview of the content of the Programme and how its components can support regulators and other relevant authorities.
+These components and educational materials will be produced over the coming months, based on the needs identified through the IFRS Foundation and its partners engaging with jurisdictions.